Windsor construction group lands $50M Ambassador Bridge contract

 More heavy construction is expected to begin within the next 30 days.

-The privately-funded Ambassador Bridge Enhancement Project is estimated to cost $1billion dollars.
+The privately-funded Ambassador Bridge Enhancement Project is estimated to cost $1 billion.
 The Bridge Company says they want the new span open to traffic by 2020.